top of page

 Kore-eda chose his cinematographers closely.
 Yamazaki Yutaka was an award-winning photographer of documentary films, while Sukita Masayoshi made a name for himself when filming the dream sequences in Jim Jarmusch's Mystery Train (1989).

-The importance of extenuating each memory stemmed from Kore-eda's own experience with his grandfather's onset Alzheimer.
+The importance of extenuating each memory stemmed from Kore-eda's own experience with his grandfather's onset of Alzheimer's.
 The bewildered memories of his grandfather made Kore-eda realize how critical memories are to our identity and understanding of ourselves.

 When developing the script for After Life, Kore-eda interviewed more than 500 people and asked which memory they would immortalize.
 One of the most interesting aspects, Kore-eda recalls, was when people started to elaborate on reality, whether consciously or not.